-Kassiopi is a village, and a resort on the affluent north east coast of Corfu, 37 kms from the town and the airport.
-Historically, a small traditional fishing village, the town itself has been heavily developed and with more luxury villas now outside it, but it remains a summer social centre heavily visited by tourists, particularly popular with visitors from Britain and Italy.
+Kassiopi is both a village and popular resort on the affluent northeast coast of Corfu, 37 km from the Town and the Airport.
+Historically, a small traditional fishing village, the town itself has been evolved with many luxury villa ATM's, Doctors Surgeries, Internet Cafes and Supermarkets, local Schools and a Greek Orthodox Church.

-The road runs through the edge of the town, and a loop takes buses as far as the village square, approx. 250 yard from the harbour.
-One or two taxis (which run 24 hours a day all over the island) are based here.
-Both town and surrounding area are very safe at all times of the day, appealing to both couples and families.
+The main road to the North runs through the edge of the town, and a loop takes buses to the village square, approx. 250 yards from the Harbour.
+There is a local taxi base running 24 hours a day.
+Both Kassiopi and its surrounding areas are considered very safe at all times of the day, appealing to both couples and families.

 Kalamionas, Bataria, Votana and Avlaki are some of the fabulous nearby beaches, all within walking distance from village’s centre and pretty Harbour awash with its colourful boats and fishing smacks bobbing upon the crystalline Ionian Sea.